-Laura recommends going low and slow when it come to lightening high porosity and/or curly hair.
+Go low and slow when it come to lightening high porosity and/or curly hair.
 Using a low developer (peroxide) over a longer period of time.
-She also recommends using paper wraps instead of the foils you often see hairdressers use when colouring.
+Use paper wraps instead of the foils you often see hairdressers use when colouring.
 Foils generate more heat, meaning faster developing.
 Papers are more gentle, generating less heat and allowing for slower developing.

-Make sure you ask for Olaplex when lightening the hair, and the Joico K-PAK 4 Step Treatment when toning the hair, or adding a darker colour or to give strength to the hair.
+Top Tip: Use Olaplex when lightening the hair, and the Joico K-PAK 4 Step Treatment when toning the hair, applying a darker colour or to give strength to the hair.

 I know this has been a really long post, full of a lot of information and product recommendations.
 But I wanted to be thorough, and share exactly what I asked for, what I’ve been using, how to prevent and minimize the damage, without losing natural curl pattern.
 Ultimately, how to maintain healthy hair when colouring.
 I hope you enjoyed this post!
 If you have any questions pop them in the comments below.